SekerDAO/Usul/README.md

 ### Commitment Voting

 This strategy will scale the voting weight based on the amount of time the tokens have been vested in the contract.

-## Delay Modifier

-This modules makes use of the [Zodiac Delay Modifer](https://github.com/gnosis/zodiac-modifier-delay) to provide a grace period between a proposal passing and it's ability to be executed through the avatar.

 ## Deploy